jlmelville/sneer/docs/dimensionality.md

 $$
 H = \log S_i + \frac{\beta_i}{S_i} \sum_j d_{ij}^2 w_{ij}
 $$

-and you can eventually get to two equivalent expressions for $D_i$:
+With all that, you can eventually get to two equivalent expressions for $D_i$:

 $$
 D_{i} = \frac{2}{S_i}